 In December 2015, Affleck elaborated on his wife's impact on his career in an interview with Loaded magazine, sharing, "Getting to know Jennifer, falling in love with her and being connected with her gave me a foundation to reach out and say, 'Okay, I'm going to do Hollywoodland.
 I'm going to direct Gone Baby Gone.'
 Those were the steps forward I needed to put positive stuff on the board."

 Staying Strong Through Common Interests

-While the couple were married for 10 years, they both dedicated themselves to different charities and philanthropic endeavors and came out to support each other as often as they possibly could.
+While the couple was married for 10 years, they both dedicated themselves to different charities and philanthropic endeavors and came out to support each other as often as they possibly could.

 "My wife is no f**king joke," he said in his oration.
 "There are a lot of celebrities, forgive me for saying, who are dilettantes and go and take a picture holding a kid's hand in a hospital, and you never hear from them again.
 My wife is the opposite of that."

-With that kind of intense dedication to each other's goals, the couple showed a level of emotional support that formed the close friendship that was the basis for their relationship.
+With that kind of intense dedication to each other's goals, the couple showed a level of emotional support that forged the close friendship that was the basis for their relationship.